wyszo/TWCommonLib/README.md

 Library of iOS utilities I use in my projects.
 Mostly serving to improve readability, app architecture and encapsulate unnecessary complexity.

+Some of the helpers are meant for Objective-C only (obviously all the macros), but lots of the code can be interacted with from Swift.
+And new classes and extensions are written in Swift to begin with.

 ##TableView CoreData utilities